 Let's take a whistle-stop tour of the evolution of social media.
-You can also check out this helpful "infographic" history of social media timeline on this very subject by Avalaunch.
+You can also check out this helpful infographic history of social media timeline on this very subject by Zenesys.

 Why is social media so popular?

 Human beings are social creatures, we thrive on, and in fact need, social interactions to maintain a healthy life and mind.